 - Furthermore, a qualifying organisation will need to calculate carbon emissions and present appropriate KPIs – accounting for and disclosing scope 1 and scope 2 carbon emissions is the minimum (direct use of energy/electricity).

-- Organisations should commence recording, summarising and be prepared to communicate energy efficiency actions adopted in the current reporting period.
+- Organisations should commence recording and summarising, and be prepared to communicate energy efficiency actions adopted in the current reporting period.

 The Luminous view